 requires 41 semester credit hours

 to complete, and offers you the opportunity to earn your LBS1 licensure.
-Plus, your field experiences will give you vital hands-on experience in diverse teaching environments within public and private schools - all so you can discover your true passions, learn how to modify your teaching styles for different students, abilities, cultures and environments, and be prepared to effectively teach any student.
+Your field experiences will give you vital hands-on experience in diverse teaching environments within public and private schools - so you can discover your true passions, learn how to modify your teaching styles for different students, abilities, cultures and environments, and be prepared to effectively teach any student.

 You may also add a Learning Behavior Specialist I (LBS1) Endorsement